mariadb-edwardstoever/mariadb_schema_transporter/README.md

 ```
 ***
 ## Example
-The script is divided into two subdirectories, source and target.
+Mariadb Schema Transporter is divided into two subdirectories, source and target.
 Assuming you allow for root@localhost connections, with ALL PRIVILEGES connecting via unix socket, you can ignore configuring the script.
-In that case, to backup a single schema, run the following command from the source directory:
+In that case, to backup a single schema for transport, run the following command from the source directory:
 ```
 ./backup_schema.sh --source-schema=myschema
 ```